2020 was a crazy year to say the least.

 I had spent the last 8 years grooming out of salons and shops, but in mid-2020 I was suddenly moving my business into my home.

-It’s been challenging, but also quite liberating.
+It was challenging, but also quite liberating.

 I’m now the only one in charge.
 There’s no bosses or traffic.
 Just me, my dog, and my little grooming room (which was a laundry room just a few months ago).